-New Zealand policy regarding research and development (R&D) strategies and expenditure, high-technology employment and patent indicators is deficient, a situation criticized by the OECD.
+R&I Policy Score: 6 New Zealand policy regarding research and development (R&D) strategies and expenditure, high-technology employment and patent indicators is deficient, a situation criticized by the OECD.
 The OECD strongly recommends a coherent policy that makes more use of incentives for enterprises to invest in R&D and that steers and funds public infrastructure with regard to basic and applied research institutions.
 The problem does not seem to result from cumbersome bureaucratic procedures, but mainly has to do with New Zealand's size and the geographical isolation, as well as the lack of large companies operating at an international level.

-According to Statistics New Zealand's Business Operations Survey, business spending on R&D has grown by more than 15% from 1.25 billion NZD in 2014 to 1.44 billion NZD in 2015.
+According to Statistics New Zealand's Business Operations Survey, business spending on R&D has grown by more than 29% from 2014.
 While the government has increased spending on tertiary training in the fields of engineering and science, domestic expenditures on R&D as a percentage of GDP place New Zealand well down the list of OECD countries, including its closest economic partner, Australia.
-New Zealand spent 1.2% of GDP on R&D in 2014, down from 1.3% in 2012.
+New Zealand spent 1.3% of GDP on R&D in 2016; the OECD average is 2.4%.
 Funds have been provided for the establishment of privately led regional research institutes, agricultural and biological research partnerships, and natural-hazards projects.
 In October 2015, New Zealand's first national science strategy, National Statement of Science Investment (NSSI), was launched.
 The statement aims to establish a long-term strategy for government investment in science.
 Despite these initiatives, government spending on R&D falls far short of levels in many other OECD countries.